N1GHTR4NG3R/Discmod/README.md

 repurcusions from guild staff.

 # Deleted Messages
-Will log the deleted message and/or attachment URL (With direct upload Images, it attempts to link to the attachment, but fails, if deleted I have chosen not too pursue logging the direct upload attachments, in this way due to laws that I would not rather not have backfire onto me, when I am trying to help make communities a safer place, It is possible, and feel free to amend the code as you see fit - But I accept no liability or responsibility for any legal repurcusions or damages, as I have not done so on my source).
+Will log the deleted message and/or attachment URL.
+Note: If an attachment is deleted, It outputs a URL that leads to Discords Databse, which will error with permission denied.
+I have chosen not to save these to a database for a multitude of reasons.

 # Voice Join / Leave logs
-Will log when a user joins or leaves a voice channel, stating the user and the voice channel.
+Will log when a user joins or leaves a voice channel, stating the user and the voice channel joined.

 # Bot warning
 If another bot joins the discord, It will output a warning log to notify staff, If staff have invited it, can ignore it,